lino-framework/lino/docs/tutorials/quickstart/mysite/index.rst

 Explanations:

 #.
-The Python way to specify  encoding.
+The Python way to specify  encoding
+    (:pep:`263`).
     That's needed because of the non-ascii **ì** in "Lino Così" in line 3.

 #.
 We import settings from Lino Così,
-    one of the out-of-the-box projects included with Lino.
+    one of the :ref:`out-of-the-box projects <lino.projects>` included with Lino.

 #.
-Then we define a :setting:`SITE` setting which for the moment
+Then we define a :setting:`SITE` setting,
-    is just an instance of an unmodified :class:`Site <lino.site.Site>` setting object.
+    an instance of the :class:`Site <lino.site.Site>` class, passing our
+    :func:`globals` as first argument.
+    This will set default values
+    for all required Django settings
+    (e.g. :setting:`DATABASES` and :setting:`LOGGING`).

 #.
+With one exception:
-Django wants system admins to define their own
+    Django wants system admins to define their own `SECRET_KEY <https://docs.djangoproject.com/en/dev/ref/settings/#secret-key>`__
-    `SECRET_KEY <https://docs.djangoproject.com/en/dev/ref/settings/#secret-key>`__
     setting, so Lino doesn't dare to set a default value for this.
     Hint: as long as you're on a development server you just put some